Dental Billing And Collection Service

 We are committed to paying your bill on time and in full.
-Rest assured that we take all of our customer’s needs seriously, so every claim will be investigated thoroughly before being denied or appealed against to ensure outstanding balances belong solely to yours.
+Rest assured that we take all of our customer’s needs seriously, so every claim will be thoroughly investigated before being denied or appealed against to ensure outstanding balances belong solely to you.

 Verify Procedures that are Not Sent to Insurance